 Students in their fourth year of architecture study who wish to pursue the B.Arch. and Preceptorship must apply by completing the required application forms and a comprehensive portfolio by noon on the spring semester's first day of classes.
-In addition, students must follow all rules and procedures regarding Preceptorship assignments, including additional information and attending meetings in the fall and spring.
-Each applicant will be notified by email of her/his provisional status of admission by mid-term of the Spring semester with final admittance upon satisfactory completion of course work, remaining graduation requirements and Preceptorship assignment.
-In some circumstances, additional stipulations can be noted at the time of provisional admission.
+In addition, students must follow all rules and procedures regarding Preceptorship assignments, including attending meetings in the fall and spring.
+Each applicant will be notified by email of their provisional status of admission by mid-term of the spring semester, with final admittance upon satisfactory completion of course work, remaining graduation requirements, and Preceptorship assignment.
+In some circumstances, additional stipulations may be noted at the time of provisional admission.
 Any students who are not admitted into the B.Arch. program may graduate with a B.A. in Architecture upon successful completion of all major and University requirements.
 Such students should meet with the director of undergraduate studies for advising.